SalomePlatform/adao/doc/en/ref_observations_requirements.rst

-  When the assimilation explicitly establishes a **temporal iterative process**, as in state data assimilation, **the first observation is not used but must be present in the data description of a ADAO case**.
+  When the assimilation explicitly establishes a **temporal iterative process**, as in state data assimilation, **the first observation is not used but must be present in the data description of an ADAO case**.
 By convention, it is therefore considered to be available at the same time as the draft time value, and does not lead to a correction at that time.
 The numbering of the observations starts at 0 by convention, so it is only from number 1 that the